kensho-technologies/graphql-compiler/README.md

             * `EdgeType` objects also have:
                 * `base_in_connection`/`base_out_connection`, which are the class allowed at each edge end that is the superclass of all other classes allowed at the edge end.
-    * Keeps track of a schema's transitive inheritance structure.
-    * Keeps track of a schema's indexes.
-Indexes are not used in the GraphQL schema generation and have a provisional API.

 ### Mapping an OrientDB schema to the SchemaGraph.
 * We map classes that inherit from the base OrientDB vertex and edge classes to `VertexTypes` and